AnnaDearman/MSc_group_project_everybodys_contributions/README.md

 1. **Flask**  - The web framework used
 2. **SQLite** - The Relational Database Management System
 3. **KSEA (Kinase-Substrate Enrichment Analysis)** - method to calculate the relative activity of the kinases based on the phosphoproteomics data
-4. **Amazon Web Services** - to deplot the software on a live system
+4. **Amazon Web Services** - to deploy the software on a live system

 ### Version History
 * 0.1, Initial release (Feburary 14th 2020)

 ### Authors and contacts
-The developers of this software were the students of the Msc in Bioinformatics at Queen Mary Univeristy of London:
+The developers of this software were students of the Msc in Bioinformatics at Queen Mary Univeristy of London:

 * **Yutang Chen**, y.chen@se19.qmul.ac.uk
 * **Celia De Los Angeles Colomina Basanta**, c.colominabasanta@se16.qmul.ac.uk